dell/omnia/docs/source/Roles/Utils/freeipa_installation.rst

 FreeIPA installation on the NFS node
 -------------------------------------

 IPA services are used to provide account management and centralized authentication.
+If admin user intends to install the FreeIPA authentication on the NFS node (server connected to the storage devices), then the following playbook can be utilized.

-To customize your installation of FreeIPA, enter the following parameters in ``input/security_config.yml``.
+To install FreeIPA on NFS node, enter the following parameters in ``input/security_config.yml``.
+Ensure to provide ``ipa_server_hostname`` and ``ipa_server_ipadress`` as extra arguments during playbook execution.

 +-------------------------+-----------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Input Parameter         | Definition                                                      | Variable value                                                                                                                                             |